 Following the 1963 season, in which he was a solid 9-6, 3.57, with 3 saves, Fischer was selected by the Minnesota Twins in the Rule V Draft.
 He made just 9 appearances for the Twins in 1964, his final big league season.
 Released by Minnesota that winter, he rejoined the White Sox.
 He never made it back to the majors but pitched in their chain for four summers, leading the Pacific Coast League with a 2.35 ERA in 1966.

 After his playing days, Fischer was a Kansas City Royals scout starting in 1968 (signing Clint Hurdle), minor league pitching coach for the Royals from 1975 to 1978, a Cincinnati Reds coach from 1979 to 1983, a minor league coach for the Royals again in 1984, and a member of the Boston Red Sox staff from 1985 to 1991.
-He worked in the Atlanta Braves chain from 1992 to 1999 and then was Tampa Bay Devil Rays pitching coach in 2000 and 2001.
+He worked in the Atlanta Braves chain from 1992 to 1999 as a Roving pitching instructor (1992-1993) and pitching coach for Richmond Braves (1994-mid 2000).
+He was then was Tampa Bay Devil Rays pitching coach in 2000 and 2001.
 He returned to Atlanta for the period from 2002 to 2006.
 He has worked in the Kansas City Royals organization since 2007, serving as their Minor League Pitching Coordinator in 2009 and more recently as a Senior Pitching Adviser.